 - Respect the interviewee: It takes courage to prepare for a job interview.
 And the best candidates put lots of energy into making a good first impression.
 You also need to do the same by coming to the interview prepared.

 Even with clear plans and adequate preparation, some things won’t go as planned.
 Your interview may run behind schedule or the interviewee might reveal information that pushes you to ask other types of questions.
 Having a back-up plan will help you remain in control of the process regardless of what happens.

 Author Bio: John Peterson is a journalist and writer at college essay help and bestessays.com.au with 4 years’ experience working in London magazine “Shop&buy”.
-He is a professional mini-tennis player and he has written a novel “His heart”.
-You can find him at fb
+He is a professional mini-tennis player, has written a novel “His heart”, and likes Paybis Bitcoin.
+You can find him on fb.